haooxin/haooxin.github.io/_posts/2024-08-31-How-to-Install-Windows-11-Without-a-Microsoft-Account.md

 ## How to Install Windows 11 Without a Microsoft Account

-There's a simple trick for setting up a local account that involves issuing a command to keep Windows from requiring Internet to install / set up and then cutting off Internet at just the right time in the setup process.
-This works the same way whether you are doing a clean install of Windows 11 or following the OOBE process on a store-bought computer.

 1. **Follow the Windows 11 install process until you get to the "choose a country" screen.**

 ![OOBE1](/assets/img/posts/2024-08-31-OOBE/OOBE1.png)